The KBC Kitchen

 PCS Kitchen Hours:

 A PCS shift runs between 1-2 hours.
-The PCS Coordinator will assign you the shifts you will be working.
+The PCS Coordinator will assign you the shifts you will be serving.
 Each shift includes cleaning before a meal, cooking, setting up the buffet, and clean-up after the meal.
 PCS cooks have a 15 minute break to eat between cooking and clean-up.
 Kitchen shifts can be switched temporarily or permanently as long as the Kitchen Administrator is asked 24 hours prior to the shift change and gives approval, the PCS Coordinator is asked 24 hours prior to the shift change and gives approval, the shift is equal in time, and every person involved knows the responsibilities of switching shifts.
 Switching shifts is not guaranteed and relies upon the Kitchen Administrator and PCS coordinator.

 -No one is allowed to open the fridge at any time except during your current PCS shift.

 -No one is allowed to store any food or drink in the fridge at any time.
-The Kitchen Administrator will occasionally buy drinks for PCS work crews that can be placed in the fridge to cool.
+The Kitchen Administrator will occasionally buy drinks for PCS service-crews that can be placed in the fridge to cool.
 However, only the PCS Coordinator is allowed to place the drinks in the fridge and take them out.

 -No cooking utensils, pots, pans, tupperware containers, scissors, or knives are to be taken from the kitchen at any time except by the Kitchen Administrators instruction (e.g., during an event upstairs or off campus).